gtjnewell/CourseraGetDataProject/README.md

 * A script to compute and output statiistics on the tidy data set
 * A codebook that describes the variables in the data set

+The variables: meanFreq(), gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean and tBodyGyroJerkMean were not included becuase they do not have corresponding standard deviation values.